 The guitars are usually clear and strong.
 But the lead vocals should be going through the fucking roof.
 I was waiting for that to happen all the time, but nada.
 Everything stays way too much on an even keel, which sometimes brings the backing vocals to the forefront.
 And this plainly sucks.
 But let me be clear: Nothing wrong with Michele’s contribution, but boy, this is a real pity, losing them a star on the rating for sure.

 When you start to listen to Artifacts you will do Repentance!

-What else?
 You know, none of the tracks are bad, no discernible fillers.
 Let me mention As Candles We Burn and Profiled kind of ramping the tension up a bit more.
-As a ballad-like, kind of low-tempo contribution, Unshared Worlds is a pretty good one.
+As a ballad-like, somewhat low-tempo contribution, Unshared Worlds is a pretty good one.
 I like the lyrics on this track, especially the refrain is well done.
-Some cheese there too, but hey, goes with the territory, doesn’t it?
+And don’t be afraid of the cheese that continues to drip on this track.
+It kind of goes with the territory, doesn’t it?